in 2002, after 40

 schedule tracking, etc) expanded

-and drove out any technical work -- and even
+and drove out any technical work; it even sucked up the time for

 mentoring kinds of management.
 I discovered I really didn't like it,